-This Second Sunday after Easter is dedicated as Divine Mercy Sunday.
+The second Sunday of Easter is dedicated as Divine Mercy Sunday.
 Often, people wonder why Pope John Paul II chose this Sunday as Divine Mercy Sunday.
-We find a clue in the Gospel Reading today.
-We are told that Jesus breathed on the Apostles and said to them, “Receive the Holy Spirit.
+We can find a clue in the Gospel reading today when we hear that Jesus breathed on the Apostles and said to them, “Receive the Holy Spirit.
 Whose sins you forgive are forgiven them, and whose sins you retain are retained” (John 20:22-23).
-In doing this, Jesus instituted the Sacrament of Reconciliation, also known as the Sacrament of Divine Mercy, through which God forgives us our sins and reconciles us to himself.READ MORE
+In doing this, Jesus instituted the Sacrament of Reconciliation, also known as the Sacrament of Divine Mercy through which God forgives us our sins and reconciles us to himself.READ MORE